JessicaBunyan/HeliosX/README.md

 1. UI page design, colours & theming
 2. CSS variables could be more robust, and also could be used for margins/padding/breakpoints etc
-3. Animations for conversation messages - "..." typing animation would further sell the "conversation" aspect
+3. No animations for conversation messages - "..." typing animation would further sell the conversation experience.
+4. No avatars/profile pictures for conversation messages
+5. Missing "Please review and confirm your answers" confirmation step
-4. Unit Testing
+6. No Unit Testing / snapshot testing